MicrosoftDocs/msix-docs/msix-src/packaging-tool/mpt-known-issues.md

 After you have the offline version of the application, you can use [PowerShell](https://docs.microsoft.com/powershell/module/dism/add-appxprovisionedpackage?view=win10-ps) to add the app package and license to your machine.

-## Other known issues

-- Installers may require certain frameworks or drivers to be installed prior to installation.
-To look up frameworks and drivers on the machine that is being used to convert apps, use the following queries: ```driverquery /v | Out-File``` or ```driverquery /v | Out-File "path to text file"```
+## Frameworks and Drivers
+If the app requires a framework, make sure the framework is installed during the monitoring phase of the conversion.
+Go through the logs to ensure this is happening.
+If your app requires a driver to install, you need to evaluate whether this is absolutely required for your app to run properly.
+MSIX currently does not support driver installation.

+## Issues that may come up during conversion
 - During conversion, installers may run services.
 Services are not captured during conversion.
-As a result your app may install but it may run with issues.
+As a result, your app may install but it may run with issues.
+- Some installers might fail to convert with exit code 259.
+This indicates that the installer spawned a thread and did not wait for it to complete.
+In other words, the main thread finished installing but it exited with error 259 because it spawned a thread that is still running.
+We recommend that you use the appropriate install option for setup.exe.

+## Issue with Signing
+### Bad PE certificate (0x800700C1)
+This occurs when the package contains binary that has a corrupt certificate.
+To resolve this issue, use a dumpbin.exe /headers to dump the file headers and inspect for bad elements.
+Manually rewrite the headers to fix the issue.
+In general, MSIX Packaging tool automatically detects bad headers.
+If this issue persists please file feedback.
+More information can be found [here](https://docs.microsoft.com/en-us/windows/msix/desktop/desktop-to-uwp-known-issues#bad-pe-certificate-0x800700c1).

+### Device Guard Signing
+Make sure to follow [these steps](https://docs.microsoft.com/en-us/windows/msix/package/signing-package-device-guard-signing).
+The key thing here is to make sure you are assigning the appropriate roles.

+### Expire Certification
+- Use a timestamp when you sign your package
+- You can resign with a valid sign or timestamp certification

+You can resign your app using the [Bach Conversion script](https://github.com/microsoft/MSIX-Toolkit/tree/master/Scripts).

 # Troubleshooting